madfam-io/plinto/docs/development/DEVELOPMENT.md

-# Plinto Development Guide
+# Janua Development Guide

-> **Complete guide for contributing to and developing the Plinto platform**
+> **Complete guide for contributing to and developing the Janua platform**

 ## Table of Contents